 Talking Points

-One of the main attractions of the 1:1 Meetings module is the ability to add talking points to the agenda prior to the meeting.
-Both meeting participants can add topics for discussion and then use them as a handy checklist to keep the conversation on track.
+1:1 Meeting participants can add talking points to the agenda prior to the meeting and then use them as a handy checklist to keep the conversation on track.

-You have the flexibility to add both private (visible only to you) and shared talking points.
-You can add, remove, or edit talking points at any time.
+You'll also have the flexibility to add private talking points (visible only to you).
+Talking points can be added, removed, edited, or rearranged at any time.

 💡 Tip: If you have unchecked talking points from your last meeting, you'll be prompted to copy them to your next meeting.
 You can click "Carry Over" to copy them into the new agenda or "Dismiss" to start with a clean agenda.